PatrykKuniczak/memesChat/backend/DOCS.md

 ### Message:

-// THAT WILL BE MIGRATED BE MIGRATED TO SWAGGER IN THE FUTURE
+// THAT WILL BE MIGRATED TO SWAGGER IN THE FUTURE

 ```
 Automatic generated